Oxford transmitting station: Analogue and digital television

-Television Coverage area
+Television coverage area

 The coverage area provided by the digital television service is roughly the same as that provided by the analogue service.
-The transmitting station covers Oxfordshire, western Buckinghamshire, small parts of eastern Gloucestershire and northern parts of Berkshire and Wiltshire.
+The transmitting station covers Oxfordshire, western Buckinghamshire, small parts of southwestern Northamptonshire, small parts of eastern Gloucestershire and northern parts of Berkshire and Wiltshire.
+This includes cities and towns such as Oxford, Milton Keynes, Banbury, Swindon, Aylesbury, Buckingham, Brackley, Didcot, Abingdon, Goring and Stow-on-the-Wold.
 It is sometimes called the Beckley mast, a reference to an adjacent village, or the Otmoor mast, this referring to the area on which it is located.

+Oxford has 5 relay stations which are located in Chipping Norton, Charlbury, Icomb, Guiting Power, and Ascott under Wychwood.

 From 2006, a new non-franchise regional news area ITV Thames Valley was provided from the ITV Meridian studios at Whiteley, Hampshire.
 This programme was replaced in February 2009, in a cost-saving reorganisation, by ITV Meridian's Meridian Tonight.
-However, Central Independent Television remains the licensee and broadcaster.
+However, Central Independent Television remained the licensee and broadcaster until 2014, when it was formally transferred to ITV Meridian.